Krayorn/blog/src/content/blog/codingame-number-of-digits.md

 Find the puzzle on Codingame: [Puzzle link](https://www.codingame.com/ide/puzzle/number-of-digits).

+## Prompt

+Count the number of times the digit k appears in all non-negative integers less than or equal to a given integer n.

 ## Parsing

-For the setup of this puzzle, we're storing each digit of the max number in an array.
+For the setup of this puzzle, I'm storing each digit of the max number in an array.
 This is splitting the "unit", the "ten", the "hundred", etc... numbers.
 This is what will allow us to save time by saving the results of some exploration.

-We're also creating a memo array that will be used to save those results.
+I'm also creating a memo array that will be used to save those results.

 ```go
     digits := make([]int, 9)